Sampurna (TV series): Overview

-Sampurna revolves around two sister-in-laws, Nandini and Sohini, whose lives fall into turmoil due to domestic violence.
-Nandini's new marriage turns into a nightmare for her, as husband Raktim, unknowingly, abused her sexually.
+Sampurna revolves around two sister-in-laws, Nandini and Sampurna, whose lives fall into turmoil due to domestic violence.
+Nandini's new marriage turns into a nightmare for her, as husband Raktim abused her sexually.
 She becomes a victim of marital rape as she is forced to engage in sexual activity with her husband, without her consent.
-Raktim's parents gave more priority to their social image, instead of helping Nandini.
-Raktim's mother failed to recognise her son's fault and blamed it on Raktim and Nandini's non-matching kundli.
+Raktim's parents gives more priority to their social image, instead of helping Nandini.
+Raktim's mother fails to recognise her son's fault and blames it on Raktim and Nandini's non-matching kundli.
 Aggrieved by Nandini's suffering, Sampurna takes on the task to help Nandini come out of the traumatic cycle of marital rape.

 The second season primarily focuses on Sampurna's traumatic past, where she has been a victim of molestation by her maternal uncle.
 To help Nandini, she seeks help from her maternal uncle Hirak Lahiri, a renowned lawyer.
-He resolved Nandini's marital rape issue through legal procedure.
-But his presence triggered back the childhood trauma in Sampurna, which she had kept secret for so many years.
+He resolves Nandini's marital rape issue through legal procedure.
+But his presence triggers back the childhood trauma in Sampurna, which she had kept secret for so many years.
 Her uncle had molested her while she was a teenager.
-Besides fighting for Nandini, she also fought for herself in an unequal battle against her uncle, who outpowered her using his economic strength and social outreach.
+Besides fighting for Nandini, she also fights for herself in an unequal battle against her uncle, who outpowers her using his economic strength and social outreach.